GA-NIFS: Black hole and host galaxy properties of two z$\simeq$6.8 quasars from the NIRSpec IFU: Conclusions

 \section{Conclusions}

 We have analysed JWST NIRSpec IFU observations of two $z\simeq6.8$ quasars, \DELS\ and \VDES.

 By analysing their integrated quasar spectrum, we measured black hole masses from the \hb\ and \ha\ broad lines, which are the most reliable single-epoch mass estimators.
-We derive a best estimate for the black hole mass in \DELS\ of $M_{\rm{BH}}=1.7\substack{ +2\\-0.8}\times10^9\rm{M}_\odot$, implying an Eddington ratio of $\lambda_{\rm{Edd}}=0.9\substack{ +0.4\\-0.3}$.
-This is significantly more massive than the \ions{Mg}{ii} mass estimate of $M_{\rm{BH, MgII}}=(0.613\pm0.051)\times10^{9}\rm{M}_\odot$ which implied an extreme Eddington ratio of $\lambda_{\rm{Edd}}=2.37\pm0.22$ \citep{Pons2019a}.
-By measuring a more accurate black hole mass for this quasar, we have significantly revised our understanding of the accretion physics of this early quasar.
-For \VDES\ our best estimate of the black hole mass is $M_{\rm{BH}}=2.6\substack{ +3.2\\-1.2}\times10^9\rm{M}_\odot$, corresponding to an Eddington ratio of $\lambda_{\rm{Edd}}=0.4\pm0.2$.
+These are some of the first observations of Balmer broad emission lines in high-$z$ quasars, making such a measurement possible for the first time.
+We derive a best estimate for the black hole mass in \DELS\ of $M_{\rm{BH}}=1.85\substack{ +2\\-0.8}\times10^9\rm{M}_\odot$, implying an Eddington ratio of $\lambda_{\rm{Edd}}=0.8\substack{ +0.7\\-0.4}$.
+This is more massive than the \ions{Mg}{ii} mass estimates of $M_{\rm{BH, MgII}}=(0.6$-$1)\times10^{9}\rm{M}_\odot$ which implied more extreme Eddington ratios of $\lambda_{\rm{Edd}}=1.3$--2.4.
+By measuring a more accurate black hole mass, we have revised our understanding of the accretion physics of this early quasar.
+For \VDES\ our best estimate of the black hole mass is $M_{\rm{BH}}=2.9\substack{ +3.5\\-1.3}\times10^9\rm{M}_\odot$, corresponding to an Eddington ratio of $\lambda_{\rm{Edd}}=0.4\substack{ +0.3\\-0.2}$.
 This is more consistent with the \ions{Mg}{ii} measurements of \citet{Reed2019}.
 Together, these quasars show that the \ions{Mg}{ii} black hole mass can be significantly biased relative to the \hb\ estimate for some high-$z$ quasars, while for others these two techniques may give consistent black hole mass measurements, highlighting the benefit of measuring these more reliable \hb\ masses.

 We perform quasar subtraction on our IFU observations, by modelling the PSF using the variation in the flux of the quasar broad \ha\ and \hb\ lines across the spatial domain.
-From this subtraction, we reveal that the host galaxy of \DELS\ shows emission extending to a radius of 2.5 kpc, described by a 2D Gaussian with semi-major axis $\sigma=0.55$ kpc.
+From this subtraction, we reveal that the host galaxy of \DELS\ shows emission extending to a radius of 2.5 kpc, described by a 2D Gaussian with semi-major axis $\sigma=0.75$ kpc.
 This host has narrow \oiii, \hb\ and \ha\ emission, alongside a broader wing emission from an outflow.
-We estimate that the host has a SFR of <39.3 $\rm{M}_\odot$/yr, with a dynamical mass in the range of 1.0--9.8$\times10^{10}\rm{M}_\odot$ with a best estimate of $\sim3\times10^{10}~ \rm{M}_\odot$.
-This host galaxy lies within the AGN-dominated regime of the BPT diagram.
+We estimate that the host has a SFR of $<33 ~\rm{M}_\odot$/yr, with a dynamical mass in the range of 2.6-16$\times10^{10}\rm{M}_\odot$ with a best estimate of $8.6\substack{+4.4\\-3.3}\times10^{10}~ \rm{M}_\odot$.
+This host galaxy lies within the AGN-dominated regime of the low-$z$ BPT diagram.